-Dr. Clayton Wukich (Ph.D., University of Pittsburgh) Assistant Professor
+Dr. Clayton Wukich (Ph.D., University of Pittsburgh) Assistant Professor and Director, MPA Program

 Co-Principal Investigator.
 National Science Foundation, $40,000.
 Examining emergency evacuations and risk communication during the 2013 Colorado Flood.

 Wukich, Clayton, and Ashish Khemka. forthcoming.
 "Social Media Adoption, Message Content, and Reach: An Examination of Red Cross and Red Crescent National Societies."
 International Journal of Emergency Management.